 Welcome to Lex Ferenda (‘the law as it ought to be’, approximately), which is my blog.
-I’m Daithí Mac Síthigh and I am a member of the academic staff at Newcastle University.
-I have two roles at the University – I am the associate dean for research and innovation in the Faculty of Humanities and Social Sciences, and a Reader in the Newcastle Law School, where I do my research and teaching.
+I’m Daithí Mac Síthigh and I am a professor at Queen’s University Belfast.
+I joined QUB in September 2017, from Newcastle University, where I was the associate dean for research and innovation in the Faculty of Humanities and Social Sciences, and a Reader in the Newcastle Law School.
 I am also a member of a multi-institutional research centre, CREATe, which is based at the University of Glasgow.

 This blog has been on the go since early 2006, and was relaunched in 2017.
 My focus is media and Internet law, particularly (a) providing links and quick comments to new stories, cases and developments and (b) publishing extracts from work in progress and first-thoughts on academic research.
 I also post some comments about my university work more generally.
 You can also follow me on Twitter: @macsithigh, where I post more frequent updates by way of links to stories, cases and the like.